sebfischer83/codemonkey/content/post/2021/gam/index.md

 |          LoopUnrolled2 |       1000 | 155.59 μs | 2.035 μs | 2.918 μs | 156.24 μs |  1.12 |    0.03 |       No |
 |          LoopUnrolled8 |       1000 |  77.82 μs | 1.153 μs | 1.690 μs |  77.90 μs |  0.56 |    0.02 |       No |
 {{</ table >}}
+The first thing we see is that the two times unrolled loop is slower than the unrolled variant.
+Also, four or eight times unrolling doesn't mean we are four or eight times faster than the standard loop.

+That shows that you should be cautious with manual unrolling, and it needs constantly benchmarking to see if you can make any runtime improvement with it.

+But my main question is, why are the two times loop slower than the default one?
+I'm not an expert in assembly language, but at least with SharpLab.io, it is easy to get the assembler code in the first place.

 {{< codecaption lang="nasm" title="two times unrolled asm" >}}
 C.FindFirstEmptyUnroll2(System.Span`1<Byte>)